 - Health and COVID-19: e.g., products focused on challenges such as helping state and local public health authorities track and understand COVID-19, helping stakeholders working alongside healthcare make key operational decisions, and helping consumers and businesses manage point of care testing data outside lab settings, or other COVID-19 health-related challenges.

 Please refer to the prizes section below for full details on prize opportunities within each category.

 Total Cash Prize Pool

-This is a single-phase competition in which a total of $100,000 will be awarded by the Census Bureau.
-We expect additional monetary and in-kind (non-monetary) prizes to be added by agencies such as the U.S. Department of Health and Human Services (HHS), the U.S. Environmental Protection Agency (EPA), and other entities; so, please refer to this posting regularly for updates.
+This is a single-phase competition in which a total of $210,000 will be awarded by the Census Bureau, the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA).
+We expect additional monetary and in-kind (non-monetary) prizes to be added by agencies such as the U.S. Department of Health and Human Services (HHS) and other entities; so, please refer to this posting regularly for updates.
 This section describes the prizes available in each category, as well as additional prize opportunities for which any applicant can be considered.

 Climate, Resilience and Natural Environment

 A total of $50,000 will be awarded by the Census Bureau to exceptional digital products that address challenges within the broad theme of climate, resilience, and natural environment:

 - One (1) Runner up prize: $15,000